terracenter/gentoo_install/README.md

 #### Installing external firmware

-Linux kernel is an opensource project, but some hardware manufacturers don't like the idea of open-source the code of it's firmware (or modules) and they release a compiled binary version of them.
-These binaris can't be included in the Linux kernel repository, and they are all packed in a package called `sys-kernel/linux-firmware`.
+Linux kernel is an open-source project, but some hardware manufacturers don't like the idea of open-source the code of its firmware (or modules), releasing a compiled binary version of them.
+These binaries can't be included in the Linux kernel repository, and they are packed in a package called `sys-kernel/linux-firmware`.

-So, prior to compile the kernel, it is important to know that, first, some devices require additional firmware to make the system run properly, and second, these are more common that we think.
-From network adapters, wireless card, graphic cards, even CPUs.
+So, before compiling the kernel, it is essential to know that some devices require additional firmware to make the system run properly.
+Second, these are more common than we think, from network adapters, wireless cards, graphic cards, and CPUs.

-For the most common firmware requirements we will install the `sys-kernel/linux-firmware`:
+For the most common firmware requirements, we will install the `sys-kernel/linux-firmware`:

 ```shell
 emerge --ask sys-kernel/linux-firmware
 ```

 Additionally, check the [Microocode page](https://wiki.gentoo.org/wiki/Microcode) in the Gentoo wiki to see if you need any additional firmware to make your CPU work properly.
-As an example, for intel CPUs is usually required to install the intel microcode package `sys-firmware/intel-microcode`.
+For example, intel CPUs are usually required to install the Intel microcode package `sys-firmware/intel-microcode`.

 #### Installing the sources

-We're not going to get "too crazy" and install Zen kernel (my favourite).
-We will install the default Gentoo kernel:
+We're not going to get "too crazy" and install Zen kernel (my favorite).
+Instead, we will install the default Gentoo kernel:

 ```shell
 emerge --ask sys-kernel/gentoo-sources
 ```

-Once installed we have to select what kernel do we want our system to use by using our magic wand `eselect` :zap:
+Once installed, we have to select what kernel we want our system to use by using our magic wand `eselect` :zap:

 ```shell
 eselect kernel list